RSVPing right from an email

 After you click

-You'll land on the confirmation page with the event title, date, time, and location.
-Confirm to record your RSVP, then use View full event details to open the event page (where you can add a note, sign up for a shift, or look at who else is coming).
+You'll land on the confirmation page with the popup title, date, time, and location.
+Confirm to record your answer, then use View full event details to open the popup's page (where you can add a note, sign up for a shift, or see how it's going).

 Changing your mind

 The link is single-use.
-Once you've clicked one of the three buttons and confirmed, the others in the same email stop working — a second click shows "This link has already been used" and asks you to log in and update your RSVP from the event page.
-Sign in to the website and change your answer there.
+Once you've clicked one of the three buttons and confirmed, the others in the same email stop working — a second click shows "This link has already been used" and asks you to log in.
+Sign in to the website and change your answer from the popup's page.

 What if the button doesn't work?

 The link is good for 60 days from when the email was sent — not forever.
 If it shows "This link is no longer valid", a newer invitation may have replaced it.
-Open the event page on the website and RSVP from there.
+Open the popup's page on the website and answer from there.

 Privacy and forwarded emails